HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Overall, pytest is helpful way to ensure your code is working as expected.

  * Debugging and mock:

+Summary of Tests Implemented:
+db_connection():
+A pytest fixture that creates a connection to the SQLite database orders.db.
+The connection is used during testing and is closed afterward.
+This allows the database connection to be easily reused across multiple test cases without having to open and close it each time.

+test_select_a_column():
+Tests the function another_select_a_column to verify if it correctly fetches values from the column "name" in the "burger" table of the database.
+The test checks if the result matches the expected burgers: ('cheese burger',), ('fish burger',), ('vegan burger',).

+test_index():
+Tests the function another_index to ensure it properly retrieves a list of burger names from the "burger" table.
+Verifies that the list contains the correct burger names in the expected format: ['cheese burger', 'fish burger', 'vegan burger'].

+Challenges Faced:
 Testing was challenging because the database was not directly accessible in the kitchen view and order components.

 The database was set up as a Docker volume, which made it difficult to test any functionality that depended on it.